Wand of charming

 |A magical device which causes slavish obedience in a creature.|

-A wand of enslavement will attempt to charm the creature it hits, temporarily making it fight for you.
+A wand of charming will attempt to enslave the creature it hits, temporarily making it fight for you.
 If used upon the player, you will become confused instead.
-Targets may resist these effects with magic resistance, and magic immune targets simply ignore them entirely.
+Targets may resist these effects with willpower, and targets with unshakeable will simply ignore them entirely.
 Unlike summoned monsters, a charmed monster remains charmed when you use the stairs; indeed, if adjacent, it will follow you to the next floor.

-If you're a D&D veteran, be aware that unlike in that game, charm effects can work on the undead and "mindless" monsters like jellies in Crawl.
-However, if the monster you attempt to enslave hates your god, the effect will always fail:
+If you're a D&D veteran, be aware that unlike in that game, charm effects in Crawl can work on the undead and "mindless" monsters like jellies.